vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-14-ceph-distributed-container-native-storage.md

 color: "#C12D2D"

 ---
+Gone are the days where Kubernetes was an exclusive cloud construct.
+When there are robust private cloud solutions

 ### If Containers are stateless why do they need storage ?

 > _Je n’ai fait celle-ci plus longue que parce que je n’ai pas eu le loisir de la faire plus courte. - Charles Babbage